Vocabulary and language development in children at 4-5 years

 As part of language development at this age, your child will speak in increasingly complex sentences by joining small sentences together using words like ‘and’ or ‘because’.

-Also by five years, your child will know all of the different word endings.
+Also by 5 years, your child will know all of the different word endings.
 For example, your child can add ‘er’ to the ends of words, so that words like ‘big’ turn into ‘bigger’.

 But your child might still make some grammatical mistakes – for example, ‘They wants to go’ instead of ‘They want to go’.